ariysx/MineInVein/README.md

 2. Place the `.jar` file in your Hytale mods folder
 3. Launch Hytale and enjoy effortless vein mining!

-## 🛠️ For Developers

-The mod is structured with clean separation of concerns:
-- `VeinMiningUtils` - Core vein detection algorithm
-- `BlockBreakUtils` - Block breaking and item drop handling
-- `BreakBlockSystem` - Event system integration

 Built using the Hytale ECS (Entity Component System) architecture.

 ## 🤝 Contributing